ProjectSkyapple/bittorrent-client/README.md

 ├── README.md             # Project documentation
 ```

----

 ## 2. How to Run

 ### 2.0 Install dependencies

-This project requires dependences that are not built into Python 3: `bencodepy` for parsing bencoded content, `requests` for simplifying making HTTP GET requests to the tracker
+This project requires dependences that are not built into Python 3: `bencodepy` for parsing bencoded content, and `requests` for simplifying making HTTP GET requests to the tracker:

 ```bash
 pip install bencodepy